iamnitinmisra/oauth-react-example/README.md

 - select users from the side panel
 - you should see an application called FushionAuth. register your username to your new application

+## clone the repo
 - clone the repository
 - run npm install in root
+- update setup.js with information from your FushionAuth app
+- run nodemon
+- run npm start